rqlite/rqlite/DOC/AUTO_CLUSTERING.md

 ## Design
 When using Automatic Bootstrapping, each node notifies all other nodes of its existence.
 The first node to have a record of enough nodes (set by `-boostrap-expect`) forms the cluster.
 Only one node can ever form a cluster, any node that attempts to do so later will fail, and instead become Followers in the new cluster.

 When using either Consul or etcd for automatic clustering, rqlite uses the key-value store of each system.
 In each case the Leader atomically sets its HTTP URL, allowing other nodes to discover it.
 To prevent multiple nodes updating the Leader key at once, nodes uses a check-and-set operation, only updating the Leader key if it's value has not changed since it was last read by the node.
+See [this blog post](https://www.philipotoole.com/rqlite-7-0-designing-node-discovery-and-automatic-clustering/) for more details on the design.